 Sandia Park is a tiny town located in the state of New Mexico.
-With a population of 240 people and just one neighborhood, Sandia Park is the 112th largest community in New Mexico.
+With a population of 265 people and two constituent neighborhoods, Sandia Park is the 147th largest community in New Mexico.

 Sandia Park real estate is some of the most expensive in New Mexico, although Sandia Park house values don't compare to the most expensive real estate in the U.S.

-A relatively large number of people in Sandia Park telecommute to their jobs.
-Overall, about 22.50% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 21.95% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Because of many things, Sandia Park is a great place for families with children to consider.
-First of all, many other families with children live here, making Sandia Park a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Sandia Park has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Sandia Park is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Sandia Park’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.